 With globalization the world will see a greater number of empty nesters.
 Even in a country like India where joint family has been the norm, the number of empty nesters has increased dramatically.

-By 2009 there will be 181 million consumers in Europe and the US classified as Empty Nesters, representing three-quarters of all Seniors.
+By 2009 there will be 181 million consumers in Europe and the US classified as Empty Nesters.
 This report looks at the attitudinal and behavioral habits of Empty Nesters in the US and Europe, giving financial services providers valuable insights into an important market to target.

 One of the major changes which occurs to most Empty Nesters is the increase in socializing.
 Empty Nesters engage in 51 million Entertaining At-home occasions per year in Europe and 26 million per year in the US.
 This high level of socializing leads to new consumer culture.